 Registration or Application for Provisional Certification

-To be eligible for the grant, all applicants must either register with the Film Commission, or apply for a Provisional Certificate, prior to commencing Principal Photography in New Zealand.
+To be eligible for the Rebate, all applicants must either register with the New Zealand Film Commission, or apply for a Provisional Certificate, prior to commencing Principal Photography in New Zealand.

-NB - if you are applying for the Additional Grant, you must apply for a Provisional Certificate.
-(Provisional application forms for the Additional Grant are available here.)
+if you are applying for the Additional Rebate, you must apply for a Provisional Certificate.

 Registration forms are available here.
 A production will only be considered registered once the NZFC has issued a dated acknowledgement letter.

-Provisional application forms are available here.
-Once the application is accepted, the NZFC will issue a dated acknowledgement letter and the assessment process takes 6-8 weeks.
-A Provisional Certificate is not a guarantee that the production will receive Final certification, but it does indicate whether the production is likely to meet the eligibility criteria.
-Provisional Certificates are approved by the NZSPG Panel and will lapse after six months unless the production commences Principal Photography within that time.
+Once the application is accepted, the NZFC will issue a dated acknowledgement letter and the assessment process takes approximately six weeks.
+A Provisional Certificate is not a guarantee that the production will receive a Rebate, but it does indicate whether the production is likely to meet the eligibility criteria.
+Provisional Certificates are approved by the Rebate Panel and lapse after six months unless the production commences Principal Photography within that time.

-Productions that do not register or apply for a Provisional Certificate will not be eligible for the NZSPG.
+Productions that do not register or apply for a Provisional Certificate will not be eligible for the NZSPR.

-Final application forms are available here.
-(Final application forms for the Additional Grant are available here.)
 All Final applications must be made within six months from Completion of the production.
+Late Final applications may not be accepted.

 Final applications must include an independent auditor’s report from one of the following approved auditors: